What is Literacy?

 We believe that literacy should be intrinsically woven into the fabric of school life and involve all staff; particularly considering the increased rigour and challenge of the latest Key Stage Four examination courses.
 Literacy skills underpin student progression across all subjects and consequently, all teachers at the academy, regardless of subject specialism, are teachers of literacy and take opportunities to embed literacy practice within their lessons.

-Should you have any questions or queries relating to literacy at Westbourne, or your child’s reading age, please contact Mr Smith, Assistant Principal:
+Should you have any questions or queries relating to literacy at Westbourne, or your child’s reading age, please contact Mr Cole, Assistant Principal:

 Literacy across the Curriculum at Westbourne